-The Enfield Public Library offers Notary Services to our library customers free of charge.
+The Enfield Public Library offers Notary Services to our library customers.
 We suggest that you call ahead to the library to be sure that a Notary is on duty at the specific time that you plan to use the service.

 There are no Notary Services offered during evening hours.